filip-husnik/pseudofinder/README.md

 As with any other python script, there are two ways how to run it:
 ```
-# Call it directly with python3.
+# Call it directly with python3 (or just python if python3 is your default).
 python3 pseudofinder.py

 # Or make the file executable and then rely on its shebang line [#!/usr/bin/env python3].